deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

-# de.NBI Cloud Heidelberg
+# de.NBI Cloud DKFZ Heidelberg
-Welcome to the de.NBI Cloud site Heidelberg.
+Welcome to the de.NBI Cloud site DKFZ Heidelberg.
 In the following guide we want to give you a quick introduction how to use our cloud site.

 Please note, you are responsible for everything that happens with the virtual